Last Updated on August 28, 2023 by Michelle Ball

 (II) to determine the educational needs of such child.” (emphasis added)

-In California, the timelines for student special education evaluations are further defined in California Education Code section 56344 which requires an IEP (Individualized Education Program) meeting within 60 days of “receipt of the parents written consent for assessment.”
+California law mirrors these timelines in California Education Code section 56344, which similarly requires an IEP meeting be held within 60 days of “receipt of the parents written consent for assessment.”

 Once a parent signs and returns the assessment plan, the 60 day timeline starts ticking for the student’s assessment and future IEP meeting to be held by the school.

 Exceptions to 60 Day Mandate

 Exceptions to this rule include when a student transfers from one educational agency to another, or the parent “repeatedly fails or refuses to produce the child for the evaluation.”

 Parents may also waive the timeline in writing.